 Erin lives with her Army husband and two boys on the windward side of Oahu.
 When she’s not in the middle of a toddler dance party or tickle fight, Erin loves to jog by the ocean, play with eye makeup, and send super long voice messages to her friends around the world.
 Erin writes because she believes vulnerably sharing our stories with each other is the best way to heal, connect, and find hope in the future.
 Former blog editor of the Good Mother Project, Erin’s writing has also appeared on Mamalode, Scary Mommy, and her personal blog, www.erincurlett.com.

 Gerry has southern roots and a southern accent to boot, hailing from North Carolina, she is a full-time stay-at-home-mom to twin boys and a part-time marketing guru during naptime and bedtime.
-Currently, she calls Fort Rucker, Alabama home while her husband is completing flight school to be a Blackhawk pilot for the Army Reserves.
+Her husband is a Blackhawk Pilot for the Army Reserves, and they currently call Saint Petersburg, Florida home.
 She prides herself on being a storyteller by nature, and always looking at the mess that life throws at them with a laugh.
-She keeps her sanity by being a pulmonary hypertension patient advocate on social media (@_gllangan), posting about the honest highs and lows of this wild motherhood ride, and giving people a little insight on what life is like with twin toddlers.
+She keeps her sanity by being a pulmonary hypertension patient advocate on social media (@_gllangan), posting about the honest highs and lows of this wild motherhood ride, and giving people a little insight into what life is like with twin toddlers.
 When she’s not chasing her boys around, Gerry enjoys iced coffee at all times of the day and watching one of her many TV shows.

 Grace Selous Bull